-Living a gluten-free lifestyle means living without bread, pasta, and pizza.
-It sounded crazy to me six years ago when I was told to cut gluten out of my diet.
+Adopting a gluten-free lifestyle means living without bread, pasta, and pizza.
+It sounded crazy to me ten years ago when I was told to cut gluten from my diet.
 I wasn’t a big bread eater and mainly ate rye bread and whole-wheat pasta, if at all.
 However, the thought of going gluten-free was rather daunting.

 This has now become my lifestyle, and there is not a day I look back or think of changing my mind.
 My energy, vibrancy, and overall health have changed remarkably.
 My hair is thicker, my skin is healthier, my nails are stronger, and I hardly ever get the flu!